 Pawpaw has been shown to be effective against cancer cells in test tubes, but experiments in mice produced conflicting results.
-There are no published clinical studies in humans to determine the safety of Pawpaw for cancer treatment.
+There are no published clinical studies in humans to determine the safety or effectiveness of pawpaw for cancer treatment.

-In vitro studies show that Pawpaw extract has cytotoxic effects against cancer cell lines including those resistant to Adriamycin (1); and antiangiogenic activity (9).
+In vitro studies show that pawpaw extract has cytotoxic effects against cancer cell lines including those resistant to adriamycin (1), as well as antiangiogenic activity (9).
 Compounds known as acetogenins are thought to be the active constituents (2).
 Clinical studies have not been conducted.

-Annonacin, a major constituent of Pawpaw, and the crude fruit extract cause neurotoxicity, in vitro (10).
-Asimina triloba should not be confused with graviola, also known as Brazilian Paw paw, or with papaya, another fruit with a similar texture and appearance.
+Asimina triloba should not be confused with graviola, also known as Brazilian pawpaw, or with papaya, another fruit with a similar texture and appearance.

-In vivo experiments have demonstrated Pawpaw’s cytotoxicity in mice (5).
-Pawpaw extract is also cytotoxic to Multi-Drug Resistant cells in vitro (1).
-This is thought to occur via acetogenin’s inhibition of the 170 kDa plasma membrane glycoprotein (the P-170 glycoprotein), an efflux pump used by cells resistant to drugs like Adriamycin (1).
+In vivo experiments have demonstrated pawpaw’s cytotoxicity in mice (5).
+Pawpaw extract is also cytotoxic to multidrug-resistant cells in vitro, perhaps via inhibition of the P-170 glycoprotein, an efflux pump used by cells resistant to drugs like adriamycin (1).